nolledge/WhatsNew/README.md

 A hopelessly overengineered poor mans TelegramBot: Add searches for ebay Kleinanzeigen.
 Get notifications if a new item appears for your search.

-This project contains two modules and needs a Redis instance:
+This project contains two modules and requires a Redis instance:

 1. Simple CRUD API to create SearchJobs via Telegram
 2. A Job to stream every SearchJob, perfrom the search and notify the user about new items